mne-tools/mne-python/doc/source/manual/convert.rst

 **\---src <name>**

     The source space to be listed.
-This can be either the output from mne_make_source_space \src.fif), output from the forward calculation \fwd.fif), or the output from the inverse operator decomposition \inv.fif).
+This can be either the output from mne_make_source_space (*src.fif), output from the forward calculation (*fwd.fif), or the output from the inverse operator decomposition (*inv.fif).

 **\---mri <name>**

     A file containing the transformation between the head and MRI coordinates is specified with this option.
-This file can be either a Neuromag MRI description file, the output from the forward calculation \fwd.fif), or the output from the inverse operator decomposition \inv.fif).
+This file can be either a Neuromag MRI description file, the output from the forward calculation (*fwd.fif), or the output from the inverse operator decomposition (*inv.fif).
     If this file is included, the output will be in head coordinates.
     Otherwise the source space will be listed in MRI coordinates.